maycomayco/xkcd-scraper/README.md

 # xkcd Scraper

 A web scraper for xkcd.com, a comic website.
 This scraper extracts each comic in JSON format, including its ID, image URL, link, title, and alt text.
-It also aggregates the data from all scraped comics into a single JSON file for indexing in Algolia, which is used as a frontend service.
+It only considers comics with an ID of 2700 or higher.
+The scraper also aggregates the data from all scraped comics into a single JSON file for manual loading into Algolia, which is used as a frontend service.

 ## Usage